All Products

-You can use ApsaraDB RDS together with OSS to store data in different structures.
+This topic describes how to use ApsaraDB RDS together with Object Storage Service (OSS) to store data in various structures.

-OSS is a secure, cost-effective, and highly reliable cloud storage service provided by Alibaba Cloud for storing large amounts of data.
-You can combine ApsaraDB RDS with OSS for your applications.
+OSS is a secure, cost-effective, and highly reliable cloud storage service that is provided by Alibaba Cloud to store large amounts of data.
 For example, if your application is forum software, you can store resources such as user profile pictures and forum posts in your OSS bucket.
-This approach reduces the amount of data that needs to be stored in your RDS instance.
+This way, you can reduce the amount of data that needs to be stored in your RDS instance.

 Sample code

-The sample code is written in Python 3.6.
+The sample code is written by using Python 3.6.

-For more information about how to install the OSS Python SDK, see Installation.
+For more information about how to install OSS SDK for Python, see Installation.

 1. Configure environment variables.